Mechachleopteryx/An-embedded-pattern-matching-language-in-Haskell/README.md

   `yyLex`, though it may be implicitly inferred from the code of each action and `yacc` without having a specific type signature for it.

-- The `rule` specifies each rule as a pattern-action pair, and combines a quasi-quoted regular expression as a pattern and a user-defined `action` function into a rule.
-Each pattern is tried to match as an input character is given by the above coroutine, and if a pattern successfully matches a string from the input up to the current input character, the corresponding action is invoked with the matched string so far as an argument.
-(More details about the matching algorithm are explained [below](https://github.com/dzchoi/Real-time-Lex/blob/master/README.md#details-about-matching-rules).)
+- The `rule` in `rules` section specifies each rule as a pattern-action pair, and combines a quasi-quoted regular expression for a pattern and a user-defined `action` function into a rule.
+Each pattern is tried to match as an input character is given by the above coroutine.
+If a pattern successfully matches a string from the input up to the current input character, the corresponding action is invoked with the matched (and accumulated) string so far as an argument.
+(The matching algorithm needs explaining more details, which are on [below](https://github.com/dzchoi/Real-time-Lex/blob/master/README.md#details-about-matching-rules).)
   Every `action` has type of `String -> m (ActionResult r a)`, where `ActionResult` type is defined as: